vgwb/Antura/docs/en/manual/classroom_guide.md

 ## Preparing a play session

 The **teachers must know the game**: they should play every didactical unit at least once before introducing it in classroom.
 This is valid for both modules so the didactical unit couls be either a series of language learning minigames or a cultural quest.
 It would be even better if teachers could take the time to read all the didactical unit content (either letters and words or topics and cards) to be able to help kids in case of need and to prepare in advace a post session activity.
+Moreover, teachers should check regularly (i.e. once a week) if a new version of the game is available in order to always use the latest version.

 ## Introducing a play session